-For the past 10 years, we have focused on providing information, data processing and dissemination services to UN and development organizations.
+For the past 25 years, we have focused on providing non-profit information, data processing and dissemination services to UN and development organizations.

-Our goal is to empower UN agencies, governments, governmental agencies, and humanitarian and development organizations with know-how, technology, open-source software and open source websites, digital library and data-processing solutions.
+Our goal is to empower UN agencies, governments, governmental agencies, and humanitarian and development organizations with best practices, know-how, technology, open-source software, open source websites, digital library and data-processing solutions.

-We welcome any collaboration to create CD-ROMs and digital libraries in humanitarian and development fields.
-In this respect, we invite you to explore our website which will offer you more information on our activities.
+We welcome any collaboration to create digital libraries in humanitarian and development fields.

 Address: